Given a list, rotate the

 Find the head of the new list, assign pointer q to it.
 Assign pointer p to ListNode before q.

-Set pnext = NULL.
+Set p → next = NULL.

 Make an assignment p = q.

-Move the pointer q to the end of the list till qnext will not become NULL).
+the end of the list till q → next will

-Assign qnext the value of head.
+value of head.
 The head of the new list is p.

 Algorithm realization